rwxrob/cmdbox/README.md

 Licensed under Apache-2.0

-"CmdBox" and "cmdbox" are legal trademarks of Robert S. Muhlestein but can be used freely to refer to this specific project without limitation.
+"CmdBox" and "cmdbox" are legal trademarks of Robert S. Muhlestein but can be used freely to refer to the CmdBox project
+<https://github.com/rwxrob/cmdbox> without limitation.
+To avoid
-To avoid potential developer confusion, intentionally using these trademarks to refer to other projects --- free or proprietary --- is prohibited.
+potential developer confusion, intentionally using these trademarks to refer to other projects --- free or proprietary --- is prohibited.